 The Southern African HIV Clinicians Society (the Society) is a membership organisation of over 3 000 health care workers with an interest in HIV.
 The Society’s mission is to promote evidence-based, quality HIV healthcare in Southern Africa.

 The Society is a non-profit company (NPC) and is governed by a thirteen-member Board of Directors, all of whom serve a two-year term.
-The current Board is led by elected President, Prof. Yunus Moosa and and elected Deputy President, Dr Francesca Conradie.
+The current Board is led by elected President, Prof. Yunus Moosa and elected Deputy President, Dr Francesca Conradie.

 The Society has one committee, the Child and Adolescent Committee, which is governed by a six member leadership group.
 The purpose of the committee is to advance best practice HIV prevention, care and treatment services for children and adolescents.